gchang12/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_building-with-eclipse.md

 [![Generate toString](/assets/images/eclipse/context_tostring.png)](/assets/images/eclipse/context_tostring.png)

-As before, this opens a window allowing to specify options on how exactly the code should be generated.
+As before, this opens a window that allows you to specify options that determine how exactly the code should be generated.

 [![Options for toString](/assets/images/eclipse/tostring_options.png)](/assets/images/eclipse/tostring_options.png)

-Using the `Generate` button, Eclipse generates the `toString` method as it did with the other methods before.
+By pressing the `Generate` button, you tell Eclipse to generate the `toString` method as it did with the other methods before.
 ```java
 import java.util.Objects;